-If your marble's looking a bit lackluster, chances are it's begging for a cleaning.
-Or, it could also signal that you've actually over-cleaned it.
+If your marble floors or countertops are looking a bit lackluster, chances are they're begging for a cleaning.

-Because this stone is porous, it could cause a stain.
-Always clean up spills as they happen.
+Because this natural stone is porous, surface spills can quickly cause a stain.
+Always clean up spills immediately by blotting with a paper towel.

 Vinegar, often added as a cleaning agent, is acidic and will make your surface worse.
 Skip it.
 Keep it simple and use only warm water to clean it.